 The explorer has a harmony with nature and knows each leaf and danger hidden within the forest.
 The explorer knows how to avoid the many terrible things that lurk in the wilderness, and can guide others with them on the safe paths.
 While in the Wilderness and not in combat, the explorer and up to 5 companions may use the Ignore sign to travel to their destination.
 Should any of the travelling group stop moving, they must all drop the Ignore sign.

 Those with the Streetwise skill are adept at traveling the streets unnoticed and knowing who to talk to for information.
-This skill allows the character to submit a Streetwise Action using the character’s name, or at least their public alias.
+This skill allows the character to submit an Investigation Action using the character’s name, or at least their public alias.

 At each level, the spy also becomes immune to that same information being revealed about themselves when others attempt to track them, though they still expose any additional information that they haven’t learned how to hide.